sivanitski/alis_vue_project_library/README.md

 * Routing - for multiple pages
 * Vuex - state managment

+## General HouseKeeping
+* Commit after using commitizen commit format
+* Lint all code before commiting.

 ## Process
 1. Fork Repo.
+2. Download dependencies (see scripts).
+3. Run (see scripts).
+4. After running, navigate to the browser to see a the component
-2. Refer to components folder for code samples and hello world component.
+5. Refer to components folder for code samples and hello world component.
-3. Please comment your code.
-4. Please lint before each commit.

 ## Available Scripts
 ### Install Dependencies